trilogyinteractive/us-map/README.md

 If you're using the small eastern seaboard state labels, you can configure most aspects of their with these configuration options.

+### labelStates

+The states to display with labels.
+This can be any state, regardless of its geographic location.

 ### labelWidth

 The width of the labels.